iSriBalaji/iSriBalaji/README.md

 ## Fun facts
 - I show up to each new domain or project with what I think of as an empty bowl, ready to fill it with whatever comes from actually doing the work, rather than assuming I already know
-- I like crafting mobile, web, and desktop apps for everyday problems that probably don't need solving but bother me anyway
+- I like crafting mobile, web, and desktop apps for everyday problems
 - Learned to skate in a few days one fall semester, occasional updates land on Twitter
 - Ongoing reader of ML and AI blogs, following people like Yann LeCun, Geoffrey Hinton, Andrew Ng, and Andrej Karpathy
 - Volunteer in Buffalo's startup community when I can: events, meeting builders, helping where useful